mdavis29/DataScience101/final_exam.md

 #### CLustering

 + When building cluster models, what are desirable features that a good model might demonstrate?

 + Can a cluster model be over fit, if so how could you tell?

+#### Data Mining Process

+You work at a cell phone service provider that has a large problem customer retention (customers are switch to a rival cell provided in alarming rates).
+You have access to payment and account history of all your customer, as well as website visits and search histories.
+Create a project proposal using CRIP DM as a frame work to use Data Science create a proposal of a project that will address the customer retention.